 - Part 6: How Leaky Gut Can Lead to Depression, Anxiety, and Migraine Headaches

 - Part 7: Unexplained Weight Gain – Could it be Leaky Gut?

 Continuing this theme, in this article I’ll be focusing on a very common digestive complaint: Gastroesophageal Reflux, also known as heartburn or GERD.

 Reflux is what happens when acid from your stomach travels up your esophagus causing irritation, pain and for some people, nausea, belching, shortness of breath, phlegm, coughing, sinus congestion, and/or a sore throat.
-It is also often associated with IBS.
+It is also often associated with IBS and gluten sensitivity.
 Long term exposure to acid in the esophagus can lead to cancer.1

 It’s an unpleasant, uncomfortable, and potentially dangerous condition that is commonly treated by taking antacid medication to reduce the amount of stomach acid.
 But why is it so common?
 And what happens after months and years of taking antacids?
 I will answer these questions shortly, but first let’s review healthy digestion.